wp-plugins/ewww-image-optimizer/readme.txt

 == Upgrade Notice ==

+= 2.3.0 =
+* fixed bug in GIF processing that rendered Gifsicle impotent (no savings possible), non Cloud users should re-optimize all their GIFs in Force mode

+= 2.0.1 =
+* Webp naming scheme has changed, read changelog for more information

 = 2.0.0 =
 * You must upgrade to this version before uploading JPG images in Wordpress 4.0 to avoid serious quality loss in your resizes